TomRiddle67/Secure-Image-Share/README.md

 - 📥 **Retrieve** your image anytime using that ID
 - 🛡️ **Stores images locally** with UUID-based naming so no two files ever clash
 - ⚡ **REST API** powered by FastAPI with auto-generated documentation
+- 🔐 **API Key Authentication** — only authorised users can upload or retrieve images

 ---